DeloitteAU/stylelint-config-deloitte/README.md

 Your conventions should be extended to accommodate the particularities of any preprocessor in use.
 The following guidelines are in reference to Sass.

-* Limit nesting to 1 level deep.
-Reassess any nesting more than 2 levels deep.
-  This prevents overly specific CSS selectors.
-* Avoid large numbers of nested rules.
-Break them up when readability starts to be affected.
-Preference to avoid nesting that spreads over more than 20 lines.
+* Limit nesting to avoid overly specific CSS selectors.
+Only nest selectors if you would have written the output with that many selectors if you weren't using Sass.
 * Always place `@extend` statements on the first lines of a declaration block.
 * Where possible, group `@include` statements at the top of a declaration block, after any `@extend` statements.
-* Consider prefixing custom functions with `x-` or another namespace.
+* Consider prefixing custom functions with `dd-` (for Deloitte Digital) or another namespace.
 This helps to avoid any potential to confuse your function with a native CSS function, or to clash with functions from libraries.

 ```scss
 .selector-1 {